shivannis/xandr-docs-public/xandr-docs/yield-analytics-ui/anatomy-of-the-evaluate-orders-page.md

 - **Order Line Listing panel** – Displays a list of all order lines in the proposal.
 - **Product Details panel** – Displays details for the selected order line in three tabs: Availability, Price, and Alternate Products.

+## Using alternative products to solve pricing/availability issues

+Alternative products are available in Evaluate Orders to help resolve!
+Price and Avails flags!

+### About alternate products

+The Score for an alternate product indicates how closely it's related to the order line's product, based on the following criteria:

+- Alternate sizes – Products with the same targeting as the order line's product, but with a different value for Size.
+- Audience affinity – Products that heavily overlap the same set of other products.
+- Purchase behavior – Products that frequently appear together on the same orders.

+### View alternate products

+In the **Product Details** panel, click the **Alternate Products** tab.

+### Add an alternate product to a proposal

+1. Click the **Add** button to the left of the product's name.
+A new order line with the selected product is created at the top of the **Order Line Listing** above the **Product Details**.
+1. Enter or change the order line parameters (e.g., Start date, End date, Imps) as needed.
+1. Click **Update**.

+To remove the order line, click **Edit** and clear the **Included** checkbox.

 ## Related topics

 - [Evaluate the Yield of an Order](evaluate-the-yield-of-an-order.md)